PasionMovil/poderpda/site/wp-content/plugins/wptouch-pro-3/readme.txt

 * Changed: Improved appearance of Web App Notice Message on the WordPress login page
 * Changed: When viewing a WordPress media gallery item, the item's post parent is linked
 * Changed: Share links adjust order and icon placement when the site is in an RTL language
-* Changed: Homescreen icon now recommends 180x180 (best size for iPhone 6, 6+, backwards compatible)
+* Changed: Home-screen icon now recommends 180x180 (best size for iPhone 6, 6+, backwards compatible)
 * Changed: Updated add to home scripts to latest version (3.0.8)
 * Fixed: WPtouch Pro can now disable certain Jetpack components that duplicate WPtouch functionality (Related Posts, Sharing Buttons, Like Box)